chicochico/cx-market/README.md

 # Market

-This is my submission for the coding challenge.
-An api endpoint to validate orders submissions.
+This a coding exercise: An api endpoint to validate orders submissions.

 ## Running
 ### With docker